The outbreak of the COVID-19 pandemic has created new challenges and difficulties for the world of work and exacerbated the existing ones.

 Guided by the principles and values of the ILO, this course aims to provide participants with a set of solid skills and thorough knowledge on conflict resolution, with a specific focus on conciliation / mediation.
 Participants will explore the conflict dynamic.
 They will learn the different approaches to conflict resolution and the key principles of conciliation/mediation.
 Furthermore, they will have the chance to get familiarized with a four-step suggested conciliation/mediation process and to develop and refine their soft skills.

-The course will be conducted online, from 6 to 26 September 2021 and will last three weeks.
+The course will be conducted online, from 3 to 21 October 2022 and will last three weeks.
 The overall time involvement is of approximately 35 hours.

 Participants will be given access to a dedicated e-platform on the E-Campus, the e-learning portal of the ITCILO, accessible through a laptop or any portable device.

 On this e-platform, participants will find the resources and the activities related to the five modules of the course.
-Every module includes recorded videos, reading material, interactive resources, practical exercises and other group activities linked to conciliation/mediation.
+Every module includes pre-recorded videos, reading material, interactive resources, practical exercises and other group activities linked to conciliation/mediation.

-Every week, between two and three live webinars (one per module) will be organised using the programme Zoom.
+Every week, between two and three live webinars (one per module) will be organised using Zoom.
 The webinars will last two hours each and will include theoretical explanations complemented by individual reflection activities, plenary discussions, group works and other highly.
 Webinars will be facilitated and animated by experienced conciliators/mediators.

-At the end of the course, participants will be asked to complete a final course work consisting of an essay which will offer them the possibility to receive a Certificate of Participation.
+At the end of the course, participants will be asked to complete a final course work consisting of an essay, which will offer them the possibility to receive a Certificate of Participation.